2019 FFLA Teacher of the Year Application

 To apply, please send an email to firstname.lastname@example.org.
 The email subject line should be "2019 FFLA TOY Application".
 In the email, provide your full name, school name, level(s) taught, language(s) taught, and a short biography.
 It should also have all the required documents from the Submission Guidelines section below.
 Submission for this award needs to be in a WORD doc, Times New Roman, 12 point, double spaced.
 Needs to be in the order of what is required for consideration.

 Candidates must submit their portfolio electronically.

 Late or incomplete submissions will NOT be considered; submissions are due by 11:59pm Eastern Standard Time on the date given.

 It is the candidate's responsibility to ensure that they have met the requirements included here when they submit their portfolio.
 The awards director does not review portfolios to make sure they meet the requirements listed below.

-The following checklist contains all requirements for the application.
+The following checklist contains all requirements for submission.

-* Please have appropriate releases for student work.
+* Please have appropriate releases for student work and provide a copy.